 Unless you are decommissioning other hardware, using Oracle cloud@customer will increase your Oracle licensing costs.

-The other indirect costs, and we touched on this above, are the costs associated at the end of your lease.
-Upgrading, replacing, migrating: whatever you decide to do will be something you’ll have to pay for.
+The other indirect costs – we touched on this above – are the costs associated at the end of your lease.
+Upgrading, replacing, migrating – whatever you decide to do will be something you’ll have to pay for.

 Final thoughts – understand your contracts

-If you’re going to pursue Oracle cloud@customer, I highly recommend you understand what is in those contracts, and what is not in those contracts, and what Oracle will do to you when your lease is up.
-I can tell you right now what they are going to do, get you to spend even more with them.
+If you’re going to pursue Oracle cloud@customer, we highly recommend you understand what is in those contracts, and what is not in those contracts, and what Oracle will do to you when your lease is up.
+When working with Oracle you need to think about what Oracle will do to you at the end of the contract.
+What leverage will you have or what leverage are you giving to them?

 Oracle is really pushing adoption of this offering, so you have plenty of leverage to get them moving off their standard contract language and onto something that is reasonable and meets your business needs.
 Everything is negotiable.
 Go negotiate!

+Like with all Oracle, everything is negotiable in these contracts.
+Use that fact and take advantage of your leverage while you have it.
 And yes, Palisade Compliance can help you get the best Oracle cloud@customer deal!
-We’ve negotiated over $1B USD Oracle contracts in the last few quarters.
+We’ve negotiated over $US 1B Oracle contracts.
 We know what works and how to make sure you get the most from your Oracle investment.
 Contact Palisade Compliance today for a free consultation.